ReactFinland/site/pages/blog/2018-04-30_React-Finland-2018---Lessons-Learned-754a5f29067c.md

 #### Conclusion

-![The venue was right next to the main attractions of Helsinki.](img/1__3W1tDzg0qVe1a9eKp7xyAQ.jpeg) The venue was right next to the main attractions of Helsinki.
+![The venue was right next to the main attractions of Helsinki.](img/1__3W1tDzg0qVe1a9eKp7xyAQ.jpeg)

 I feel the first edition of React Finland was a success.
 People seemed to enjoy it and despite its rough edges, we did well overall.
 Now that we have some experience under the belt, we can improve in the next edition.
 Somehow React and Finnish awkwardness work together.